rowanmanning/rowanmanning.com/content/posts/webmentions-for-your-static-site/index.md

   * Kara does not need to maintain a "comments" form or any kind of sign in for people who want to comment on her posts.

-Hopefully, that's enough information to help understand the next part of this post, which talks through how you set up Webmentions on a static website.
-If you need more of a deep dive, then [I recommend starting with this article](https://alistapart.com/article/webmentions-enabling-better-communication-on-the-internet/).
+So that's webmentions!
+If you need more of a deep dive than this, then [I recommend starting with this article](https://alistapart.com/article/webmentions-enabling-better-communication-on-the-internet/).

 ## Static Site Difficulties